tasmota/docs/Upgrading.md

 ```
 Change your OtaUrl to http://ipoftheserver:8000/yourbinary.bin and start the upgrade process.

+If your binary build (yourbinary.bin) is more than 500KB, Tasmota will need to install first the minial version and after install yourbinary.bin .
+To have this OTA process working, you have to copy the file tasmota-minimal.bin, and paste/change it's name to yourbinary-minimal.bin, and put it in the same folder of yourbinary.bin, then OTA process will work (Note: do not put "/", "-", "." characheter in "yourbinary").

 ### By File Upload
 This process requires you to have a minimal build `tasmota-minimal.bin` of the firmware since the upload process needs the space in flash memory to upload the new binary.